Fast Track Work Permit for Non EU R&D (Hosting Agreement) Scheme

 Over 7000 researchers from more than 100 different countries, across all research disciplines have used the scheme since its introduction in 2007.
 We can guide you through the process, provide information.
 Our services are free !

-- Chceck if you need avisa to enter Ireland
+- Check if you need visa to enter Ireland

-- Visa process for spouses of researchers coming to Ireland on a Hosting Agreement
+- Click here for visa process for spouses of Hosting Agreement holders

 - A preclearance process for a De Facto Partner of a Hosting Agreement Holder.
 This scheme applies to both visa required and non-visa required nationals.You must apply for a visa or preclearance before you travel to Ireland.

-- NOTE: researchers who are not visa required, being exempt from an entry visa requirement, would still need theri Hosting Agreement in Ireland.
+- NOTE: researchers who are not visa required, being exempt from an entry visa requirement, would still need their Hosting Agreement in Ireland.

 Click here on the DFHERIS website